 The majority of finance comes from the philanthropic Vincent Fairfax Foundation.
 So besides taking Aboriginal kids away from their community support, these souls are in Christian hands.
 This situation is ongoing, not some historical ‘taking the children away’.

 A report was produced, ‘The Feasibility of Embedding Data Collection into the Routine Service Delivery of a Multi-Component Program for High-Risk Young People’ *, which described their use of a routine survey.
 This sufficed for NHMRC, whose Ethics & Governance dept disclaimed accountability for their spend of our funds “…allegations of misconduct would need to be addressed by raising your concerns with the research institution through which the research was conducted.”
 Director of Integrity at UNSW, Bronwyn Greene, has been working on her answer to this since May 5th.
 So too has bureaucrat David Baragry, whose previous diplomatic statement was careful not to tread on toes in Canberra: “The Ombudsman has the discretion not to investigate certain complaints… respects the role, expertise and decisions of the NHMRC and … tends to consider only questions related to the NHMRC’s administrative processes.”
 Then Minister for Science & Research, SEN Kim Carr, recognizing the need for an Office of Research Integrity left the task to the key funding bodies NHMRC and Aust Research Council to establish an independent review body.
 They did so, but within their own organisations.
 This Committee, ARIC hasn’t replied either.
 In its first year 2011 it accepted only one complaint against its NHMRC parent, then rejected all allegations but for a procedural matter regarding sending of a letter.
-It’s not listed under https://www.nhmrc.gov.au/about/nhmrc-committees but buries a paragraph in the NHMRC Annual Report – the latest stating on pg98 that one matter was dismissed, and another is an ongoing investigation.
-That’s all.
+It’s not listed under https://www.nhmrc.gov.au/about/nhmrc-committees but buried as a paragraph in the NHMRC Annual Report – the latest stating on pg98 that one matter was dismissed, and another is an ongoing investigation.
+That’s about all they have to show in five years (check the reports for yourselves: search for nh15, nh162, nh166, nh169 & nh172).
 The cries of dissent are more voluble – links available from http://www.bmartin.cc/pubs/plagiarismfraud.html are a start.

 * Int.
 J. Environ.
 Res.
 Public Health 2017, 14, 208; doi:10.3390/ijerph14020208